A248/DazzleConf/README.md

   * Can read and write data, independent of the backend.
   * Can read and write comments if the backend supports it, including document-level header and footer.
   * Comments can be placed above, below, or inline.

+Not yet implemented:
+* Streaming API for more efficient read/write.
+  * Would make I/O more efficient.
+  * Could skip intermediate structures like unnecessary maps and lists.
+* Greater communication between backend format and configuration definition, where the configuration interface gives the backend hints about which basic types (e.g., string or integer) and type structures (scalar/map/array) are preferred
+  * Planned to be combined with the streaming API.

 ## Extra